usdot-fhwa-stol/connectedvsc/README.md

-# USDOT FHWA ISD Creator Tool
+# USDOT FHWA ConnectedVCS Tools
-Developed by Leidos initially in support of USDOT Safety Pilot Program This repository is a monorepo combining the repository histories of each of the ConnectedVCS Tools packages.
+Developed by Leidos initially in support of USDOT Safety Pilot Program This repository is a monorepo combining the repository histories of each of the ConnectedVCS Tool packages.
 Each subfolder corresponds to one of the original repositories used for ConnectedVCS Tools development.

 ## Build Instructions